Domari language: Stress

 The biggest difference in expression of language between Arabic and Domari is where the stress is placed.
 Arabic has phoneme-level stress while Domari is a language of word-level stress.
 The Domari language emphasizes stress on the final syllable, as well as grammatical markers for gender and number.
-Most nouns, besides proper nouns, adopted from Arabic sound distinct because of the unique stresses in Domari (Matras 1999).
-Domari is thought to have borrowed a lot of words and grammatical structure from Arabic; however, this is not entirely true.
+Most nouns, besides proper nouns, adopted from Arabic sound distinct because of the unique stresses in Domari.
+Domari is thought to have borrowed many words and grammatical structures from Arabic; however, this is not entirely true.
 Complex verbs and most core prepositions did not transfer into the realms of grammar of the Domari language.
 The syntactic typology remains independent of Arabic influence.
 It also important to note that the numerals used by the Doms were inherited from Kurdish.
 Even though Domari was influenced by local Arabic, the language also felt the impacts of Kurdish and certain dialects of Iranian in the grammar of the language.